-Adirondack Chairs By Greg is a type of mattress foundation typically consisting of a sturdy wooden framework covered in fabric and containing springs.
-Normally the box-spring is placed on top of a metal or wooden bed frame that sits on the floor and functions as a brace, except in the UK where the divan is more often fitted with little casters.
-The box-spring is normally the same size as the much softer mattress that's placed on it.
+Adirondack Chairs By Greg is a kind of bed base typically consisting of a sturdy wooden frame covered in fabric and containing springs.
+Normally the box-spring is placed on top of a wooden or metal bed frame which sits on the floor and functions as a brace, except in the UK where the divan is much more frequently fitted with little casters.
+The box-spring is normally the same size as the much softer mattress that is placed on it.

-Working collectively, the box-spring and mattress (with optional bed frame) constitute a bed.
-It's common to find a box-spring and mattress being used together without the support of a framework underneath, the box spring has been mounted right on casters position on the floor.
-The purpose of the box-spring is threefold:
+Working together, the box-spring and mattress (with optional bed frame) make up a bed.
+It is common to locate a box-spring and mattress being used together without assistance from a frame underneath, the box spring being mounted directly onto casters position on the floor.
+The Aim of the box-spring is threefold:

-To Elevate the mattress's height, Which Makes It easier to get in and out of bed; To absorb shock and reduce wear to the mattress; and To create a flat and company structure for the mattress to lie on.
-The initial rectangular spring-cushioned wire frames to encourage mattresses did not have wood rims or fabric covers.
+To raise the mattress's height, making it easier to get in and out of bed; To absorb shock and reduce wear into the mattress; and To make a flat and firm structure for the mattress to lie upon.
+The first rectangular spring-cushioned wire frames to support mattresses didn't have wood rims or fabric covers.
 These were called bedsprings.

-More and more box-springs are being created out of wood, then covered in cloths.
-Wood creates a much better support system for the newer memory foam and latex mattresses.
+More and more box-springs are being made from wood, then covered in fabrics.
+Wood creates a better support system for the more recent memory foam and latex mattresses.

-gap between the two heights is just aesthetic and makes no difference in the support provided for the mattress.
-Do I need a Box Spring for my own Mattress?
+Standard "high profile" box springs are 9 inches (23 cm) in height, whereas "low profile" box springs are between 5 and 5.5 inches (13 and 14 cm).
+The difference between the two heights is purely aesthetic and makes no difference in the support provided for the mattress.
+Do I need a Box Spring to my Mattress?
 And for good reason.
-Box Springs are a multi-million dollar, multi-million tree moving industry.
+Box Springs are a multi-million dollar, multi-million tree chopping industry.

-So in light of this green revolution These days, an individual can only wonder: is there really a reason for all the senseless killing of defenseless trees simply to get an extra foot of wood, cloth, and air underneath your mattress that is fully functional?
-As it happens, the solution is both a resounding no with a sign of yes.
-The actual kicker here is that the majority of modern box springs don't really have "springs" in them, which essentially leaves just the "box" part as a truth. just what they are, a wood-framed box covered with cloth.
+So in light of this green revolution Today, one can only question: is there really a reason for all the senseless killing of defenseless trees just to get an extra foot of wood, fabric, and atmosphere underneath your fully functional mattress?
+As it happens, the solution is equally a resounding no with a sign of yes.
+The real kicker here is that most contemporary box springs don't really have "springs" in them, which essentially leaves only the "box" part as a truth. just what they are, a wood-framed box covered with fabric.

-All of the bells, whistles, and 21st century technology go in the mattress part of this bed, which, if you were a educated bed shopper, could take on all sorts of exotic construction out of innerspring, foam, visco-elastic (memory) foam, flotation (water), or air.
-Since most box springs are somewhat tough, mattresses are designed to operate perfectly well on nearly any company, tough surface.
+Each one of the whistles, bells, and 21st century technology go in the mattress component of this bed, and that, if you're a well-informed bed shopper, could choose all sorts of exotic structure from innerspring, foam, visco-elastic (memory) foam, flotation (water), or atmosphere.
+Since most box springs are hard, mattresses are designed to work perfectly well on nearly any firm, hard surface.
 The flooring is just one.
-I've slept on a mattress on the floor for a good 8 years, and I can personally vouch for the undiminished comfort of this setup.
+I have slept on a mattress on the floor to get a good 8 years, and I can personally vouch for the undiminished comfort of this setup.

-If there is one key argument for Adirondack Chairs By Greg, then it's that certain geared mattress manufacturers will claim that a box spring could extend the life of a mattress.
-This statement is true only to the extent of the box spring, providing added spring cushioning, absorbing some of the wear that's normally displayed onto the mattress itself.
+When there is one crucial argument for Adirondack Chairs By Greg, then it's that certain geared mattress manufacturers will claim that a box spring could extend the life span of a mattress.
+This statement is true only to the area of the box spring, giving additional spring cushioning, absorbing some of the wear that is ordinarily exhibited onto the mattress itself.
 These manufacturers typically supply a box spring with their mattress, one that they say is especially intended to be used with this particular mattress.

-Anyhow, from each of the research I've done with this (and with a girlfriend that always talks this stage with me, I've done my share of study), I've concluded that box springs just do two things well, and that is 1.
-Boost the general height of the bed, and 2.
-Soften the total firmness of the bed (given that the box spring is not extremely firm).
-Helping the mattress last longer is a distant, remote, and arguable third.
+Realistically, from all of the research I have done on this (and using a girlfriend that always debates this point with me, I have done my share of study), I have concluded that box springs only do two things well, and that is 1.
+Boost the overall height of the bed, and 2.
+Soften the total firmness of the bed (given that the box spring isn't extremely firm).
+Helping the mattress last longer is a distant, distant, and arguable third.

-As somebody who neither cares for a bed that is tall, nor a soft bed, I discovered that stage beds are the very stylishly modern, environment-friendly parts of furniture to complement my mattress.
-You only don't need a box spring for your mattress/bed.
+As a person who neither cares for a tall bed, nor a gentle bed, I discovered that platform beds are the very stylishly contemporary, environment-friendly parts of furniture to match my mattress.
+You simply don't require a box spring to your mattress/bed.